Wow, what an amazing experience our first do_action_mtl hackathon has been!

 Thanks and until next year!

-Thanks to everyone who was a part of this year’s event.
+Thanks to everyone who was a part of this year’s event and the support of the Montreal WordPress Community.
 It was an amazing experience to meet so many like-minded, generous folks and we can’t wait to do it again next year!
 In the meantime, feel free to follow do_action_mtl on: Twitter, Facebook, and Instagram for updates and news.

 — do_action_mtl (@doactionmtl) October 14, 2017